 About the Ninh Binh Buffalo Horn & Rattan Donut Pendant Necklace

 Earthy and effortlessly-chic, this Ninh Binh Buffalo Horn & Rattan Donut Pendant Necklace by Hathorway features a moon-shaped piece made of ethically-sourced water buffalo horn that is a by-product of waste, a chemical-free process, an organic material, and a one-of-a-kind piece.
 Attached to the horn piece is a donut piece made of rattan stems that is handwoven by artisans in northern Vietnam using rattan.
 Rattan is a climbing palm found in Southeast Asia; and similar to the strength and durability of bamboo, rattan has been used for many years to make baskets and trays.
-At Hathorway, the rattan is planted, harvested, sorted and dried carefully in the province of Nam Dinh, Vietnam.
+At Hathorway, our is planted, harvested, sorted and dried carefully in the province of Nam Dinh, Vietnam.
 A beautiful silhouette, this pendant necklace is everyone's everyday go-to because of its lightweight and elegant form.

 Note: Since each necklace is handmade in an all-natural material, expect slight variations in size, color, and pattern.